 b.
 Irrigation Pumps and Processing Plants - irrigation facilities for cold-sensitive food crops and processing plants for such crops (intended for winter load season only).
 Notes:

 1. FPL will attempt to notify customers participating in the Medical Essential Service Program (MESP) prior to expected system emergency conditions in which manual tripping of feeders is anticipated.
-Application of the above definitions to determine specific priority customers is left to the Customer Service customer types: Military Bases, Navigational Aids, Police and Fire Stations, Essential Governmental Facilities, Telephone Facilities and Major Commercial/Industrial Facilities.
+Application of the above definitions to determine specific priority customers is left to the Customer Service Field Operations Management.